 For PCMWG Consideration:

-Table 2 above has consciously only defined of Level 4 and Level 3 as mfg event class entries, even though the mfg event model is suitable to use for notification/publication of events emanating from Level 2 systems for level 3 subscribers.
-The reason why a Control (Level 2) entry has been excluded is that there are currently no ISA-95 defined information models for exchange of data across the Level 2-3 boundary.
+Table 2 above consciously only has defined values of Level 4 and Level 3 as mfg event class entries.
+These are domain focused.
+During the review earlier drafts of the Mfg Event Model, reviewer had suggested that defined values may be based a few different views and definitions of the value.
+For instance, a suggestion was to have Operations for the L3-L4 interface events.
+As well as to use the functions per Part 3 (Level 3) and per PERA model (Level 4).
+Also, even though the mfg event model is suitable to use for notification/publication of events emanating from Level 2 systems and processes for level 3 subscribers.
+The reason why a Control (Level 2) entry has been excluded is that there are currently no ISA-95 defined information models and objects for exchange of data across the Level 2-3 boundary.
 Given that the name of ISA-95 is “Enterprise–Control System Integration”, it would seem logical that information exchange models for Level 2<>3 exchanges should be defined at some point in time.
 The definition of such information exchange models is beyond the scope and problem statement of the PCMWG.
 The PCMWG is requested to consider whether a recommendation should be made to the ISA-95 Committee to commission a separate working group to investigate and propose information exchange models for Level 2<>3 exchanges.

 Mfg Event Profile